 At the end of the meal, which included wine carefully selected for each course, I had a better sense of what Fliegauf means when he talks about the Ecco concept — fresh, seasonal ingredients with intriguing flavor combinations that demonstrate an equilibrium between acidity, textures, lightness and the intensity of flavor.

 When he works on developing a new dish, Rolf Fliegauf has a certain feeling when he knows that it’s “done.”
 He said, “Most of that is about balance.
 For me, the balance is the most important thing.”
-I think his cooking philosophy based on maintaining balance somehow also applies to his overall approach to life — summers in sunny Ascona and winters in the upscale ski resort community of St. Moritz.
-This ambitious, passionate chef also remains humble and at ease — successfully managing his team, while also celebrating with them into the wee hours of the evening after a busy shift in the kitchen.
+I think his cooking philosophy, based on maintaining balance, somehow also applies to his overall approach to life.
+His summers in sunny Ascona and winters in the upscale ski resort community of St. Moritz.
+This ambitious, passionate chef also remains humble and at ease.
+Successfully managing his team, while also celebrating with them into the wee hours of the evening after a busy shift.
 This balance just might be the secret to his success.

 For more information: